Mn

 Key Applications

-The primary end-uses of Manganese span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Manganese span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Lithium-ion battery cathodes — Manganese plays a vital role in lithium-ion battery cathodes, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Lithium-ion battery cathodes - Manganese is valued in lithium-ion battery cathodes for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Aluminum alloy additive — Manganese plays a vital role in aluminum alloy additive, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Aluminum alloy additive - Manganese is valued in aluminum alloy additive for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Chemical production — Manganese plays a vital role in chemical production, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Chemical production - Manganese is valued in chemical production for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Dry cell batteries — Manganese plays a vital role in dry cell batteries, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Dry cell batteries - Manganese is valued in dry cell batteries for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook